 We are located on First Avenue at 33rd Street in Manhattan:

 550 First Avenue

 New York, NY 10016

+In addition to her role as interim director, Tiffany is also program manager, training and professional development, for the Office of Diversity Affairs.
 Tiffany is an educator and advocate specializing in the development and facilitation of curricula for diversity and inclusion, health equity, and LGBTQ+ health for undergraduate and graduate medical education programming, including the Health Disparities and Gender and Health Selectives, as well as Safe Zone: Med training.
 She works closely with students and faculty on research and quality improvement projects related to LGBTQ+ health and serves on the LGBTQ Council.
 Contact her at email@example.com.

 Sonille Liburd, Administrative Assistant (she/her/hers)

 Sonille supports the Office of Diversity Affairs’ leadership and provides logistical and processing coordination for our programs, events, activities, communications, and bookkeeping.

 Camila Solis, Program Associate, Science and Technology Entry Program (she/her/hers)

 Camila supports the Science and Technology Entry Program (STEP) through content and curriculum development, mentoring, program and event coordination, and session facilitation.